Kid-friendly Kid-Made Spiced Cream Cheese Butter Recipe - Sticky Fingers Cooking

 Equipment Checklist

-• Large jar with tight fitting lid
+• Large jar or container + tight-fitting lid

 • Liquid measuring cup